Print setup for a new fine art paper

 This software is actually intended as a specialist B&W (Epson) printing driver, but I’m just using the profiling part.

-The program produces this file, showing how the density of printed patches change as you step from 0% (white) to 100% (black).
+The program produces this file, showing how the density of printed patches change as you step in 2% increments from 0% (white) to 100% (black).
+You could use a 21 step version of the test print, which has 5% steps.

 Once again, there is more about this in the printer reviews and articles…